opensearch-project/opensearch-migrations/SECURITY.md

 ## While using the Traffic Capture & Replay tools

-We stive to make these tools reliable and secure to use.
+We strive to make these tools reliable and secure to use.
 However, before you begin using them with production or potentially sensitive data, we'd like to highlight a few points you should be aware of.

 ### Requests replayed with more permissive credentials